A complete guide to Freshdesk ticket status codes

 Expert Verified

 This guide will walk you through both sides.
-We’ll cover the default and custom statuses, show you how to use their codes in your workflows, and explore how you can automate status management to finally get that clear dashboard you've been hoping for.
+We’ll cover the default and custom statuses, show you how to use their codes in your workflows, and explore how you can leverage automation to maintain a perfectly organized dashboard.

 What are Freshdesk ticket status codes?

-• Status Code: This is the number Freshdesk uses behind the scenes to get things done.
-If you're building an integration or setting up an automation with the API, you’ll be using this code, not the name.
-For example, to the system, "Open" is just "2".
+Status Code: This is the numeric identifier Freshdesk uses for technical tasks.
+If you're building an integration or setting up an automation with the API, you’ll use this code to communicate with the system.
+For example, in API terms, the "Open" status is represented by the number "2".

 Here’s a quick rundown of the default statuses and their codes that come with Freshdesk.